How to Make a Paper Star Lantern

 Tape vs glue: I prefer using double-sided tape rather than glue, because it's quicker and easier to work with.
 However, a really hot light-bulb might melt sticky tape, so just be careful.

-(If it looks like too much work to make a lantern, you could always buy one instead - see link on the left.)
+(If it looks like too much work to make a lantern, you could always buy one instead - see link on the right.)

 I hope you enjoyed making a paper star lantern!
 Here are some more star and lantern projects you might enjoy...